christian-korneck/TrustedInstallerPOC/README.md

 This is an experimental utility for MS Windows to start a new child process under any existing, currently running parent process.
 The new subprocess will run under the same user as the parent process and has the same privileges.

 This can be useful for all sorts of troubleshooting.
-For example you could open a `cmd.exe` shell that has the same privileges as a [Virtual Service Account](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-service-accounts#virtual-accounts) and interactively test things like file system access with the same privileges as the service process.
+For example you could open a `cmd.exe` shell that has the same privileges as a service account and interactively test things like file system access with the same privileges as the service process.

 ## usage